-The renovation of the Newberry Opera House was the heart of a six million dollar project, which returned the building to its former glory, and transformed the interior to a full featured, professional, and engaging center for the arts and the community.
-A renowned architectural firm, Craig, Gaulden & Davis, Inc., which has successfully completed such projects as the Peace Center in Greenville, SC, developed the drawings.
-Experienced theater consultants recommended design features to maximize the quality of the theater’s acoustics, comfort and esthetics.
+The renovation of the Newberry Opera House was the heart of a $5.5 million dollar project, which returned the building to its former glory, and transformed the interior to a fully featured, professional, and engaging center for the arts and the community.
+A renowned architectural firm, Craig, Gaulden & Davis, Inc., which later successfully completed such projects as the Peace Center in Greenville, SC, developed the drawings.
+Experienced theater consultants recommended design features to maximize the quality of the theater’s acoustics, comfort, and esthetics.

 The restored structure, done by Mashburn Construction Company of Columbia, S.C., married historical accuracy with a state-of-the-art performance space ideal for internationally recognized performers and the regional audiences they will attract.
 The facility also includes spacious public areas and support spaces and is completely accessible to all patrons.

-The Opera House’s electrical, plumbing, and heating and air conditioning systems were replaced, and state-of-the-art lighting and sound systems have been installed.
+The Opera House’s electrical, plumbing, and heating, and air conditioning systems were replaced, and state-of-the-art lighting and sound systems have been installed.
 Restoration also included a 10,000 square foot addition to house a new loading dock, an elevator, a second stage for rehearsal, and dressing rooms.
-The improvements for the building incorporate full accessibility and an assisted hearing and TDD capability.
+The improvements for the building incorporate full accessibility and an assisted hearing.

 The success of a facility like the Opera House is proven by its use.
 There is a constant flow of people and activities in the building.
 The goal is to keep the Opera House filled and busy.